99 Tracker

 User testing and synthesis:

-18% Clicked and navigated to the status presenting page
+• 18% clicked through to the existing status page

-86% Confused the official made mails with spam or scams at least once
+• 86% had confused official tracking emails with spam or scams at least once

-10% Find the status presenting page clear to read and easy to follow.
+• 10% found the status page clear and easy to follow

-78% Found odd and frustrating the inability to communicate with couriers.
+• 78% expressed frustration about the inability to communicate with couriers directly

 Insight generation: